ScParis/DowTube/README.md

 ## Acknowledgments

-- yt-dlp team for the excellent download engine
+- CustomTkinter for the modern UI framework
-- CustomTkinter for the modern UI components
+- yt-dlp for the robust download capabilities
-- All contributors and users
+- FFmpeg for media processing